NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Cooling Compressor Type**

 The compressor type of the heat pump.
-Only applies to air-to-air and mini-split.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>) is used.
+Required for air-to-air and mini-split.

 - **Name:** ``heat_pump_cooling_compressor_type``
 - **Type:** ``Choice``